 - In the meta description (the article abstract or excerpt)

 Concerning subheadings, use them, and instead of bolding a subheading, use the Heading 2 or Heading 3 style.

 You should include image ALT text when you upload an image and include it in an article (see below).
 You’ll also want to ensure the ALT text contains one or more keywords for your article.
 In addition, the ALT text should be meaningful within the context of the article.

 You can also include a caption for your image.
 People do read image captions.
 While scanning, they stop at pictures and read the caption.

 Go through the Yoast SEO section to improve the SEO of your article.
 The Snippet Preview lets you know how the search result will display in Google.
 (The premium version of the Yoast SEO plugin provides additional information.)
 You can check to see if your headline is too long (or too short), and you should also edit the meta description.
 By default, the search engine pulls the first sentence or two, which may be a terrible description of your article shown in the search results.

 Enter your Focus Keyword.
 Yes, you can put two or three words here, but the plugin will only score those keywords if they are used together in the exact order you provided.
 If you’re frequently stuck and want to do more, the Yoast SEO premium allows you to add up to five keywords per article or page.

 Review the Analysis section to see where you can improve.
 If you score as “Green” for the Keyword, you’ve done an excellent job and can move on to the Readability section.

 Improving readability can be more of a challenge.
 Still, the plugin does an excellent job of pointing out areas for improvement.
 For example, subheading paragraph length, using a passive voice, and copy scores are considered.
-Click on the eyeball to highlight areas of your article where improvement is suggested.
+Click on the eyeball to highlight areas where improvement is suggested in your article.